 If the child is younger than 14 months, they will be gently swaddled.
-Older children (age 3 and up) may be given an oral sedative if needed, IV sedations, and/or nitrous oxide gas.
+Older children (age 3 and up) may be given IV sedation and/or nitrous oxide gas.
 In between those ages, it’s usually best to wait until they’re old enough for the oral sedative or for the child to be cooperative.

 Once the child is ready, Dr. Evy will administer a light, local, epinephrine-free anesthetic to numb the area she will be working on.
-She then uses a laser to remove the frenulum.
+She then uses a soft-tissue laser to remove the frenulum.
 This laser is the preferred one for frenectomies – super fast and super precise, delivering the most predictable results in less time than it takes to get a coffee to-go.

 And because the laser simultaneously cauterizes the site, there is little to no bleeding.
-There is reduced discomfort for the child.
+There is also reduced discomfort for the child.

 Here, you can see Dr. Evy performing the procedure on a baby from Mexico City: